numeract/multinode-multicore-r-shiny/Local Setup - Windows host.md

 http://www.ubuntu.com/download/server

-#### Goal: create an **R** cluster on the local computer using 2 vCPUs on Windows and 2 vCPUs on Ubuntu

 Some of the instructions might be too detailed / obvious - feel free to create a setup that works best for you.

 1) Create an Ubuntu 64 bit VM with: